lewisisgood/logs-analysis/README.md

 ## Acknowledgments

-* Thanks to Udacity for the starter code!
+* Thanks to Udacity for the Ubuntu VM and database creation file!